TommasoAzz/non-fungible-royalty-token-contracts/docs/IERC1190Approver.md

-Gives permission to `to` to transfer `tokenId`'s creative ownership to another account.
+Gives permission to `to` to transfer the creative ownership license of `tokenId` to another account.
 The approval is cleared when the token is transferred.

 Only a single account can be approved at a time, so approving the zero address clears previous approvals.